WorldsDumbestCoder/pytutorials.github.io/tutorials/tutorial4.md

 != : This means not equal to(you can also say is not)

 if : This is for decision making.
+(This is not a condition)

 < : Less then